 More than any other area of law, Defense Base Act claims should never be settled without first speaking with an experienced DBA attorney.
 It costs absolutely nothing for you to talk to us.
-Our DBA Attorney, Tim Nies, a veteran of the 75th Army Rangers and a former insurance company trial attorney knows how to win, knows how to battle DBA insurance company lawyers and knows how to maximize settlement.
+Our DBA Attorney, Tim Nies, a veteran of the 75th Army Rangers and a former insurance company trial attorney knows how to win, knows how to battle DBA insurance company lawyers and knows how to maximize DBA settlements.
 Although every case is different, Tim has settled DBA cases totaling many millions of dollars.
-A recent case he settled for a back injury settled for over $850,000 and a PTSD claim settled recently in favor of a linguist for $575,000.
+A recent case he settled for a back injury involving herniated discs settled for over $850,000 and a PTSD claim settled recently in favor of a linguist for $575,000.

-Because private military contractors work for military contractors in deadly war zones, such as Afghanistan, Iraq and Syria, they typically make much more than workers stateside.
+Because private military contractors work for military contractors in deadly war zones, such as Afghanistan, Iraq, Syria, Niger and Syria, they typically make much more than workers stateside.
 Rightfully so.
-Because of the higher pay, most contractors usually are paid at the maximum compensation rate (which is currently approximately $1,510.76 per week) while out of work because of an injury.
+Because of the higher pay, most contractors usually are paid DBA compensation at the maximum compensation rate (which is currently approximately $1,510.76 per week) while out of work because of an injury.
 Visit the DOL Maximum Compensation Rate Chart.

-Insurance carriers, for lack of a better phrase, offer low-ball DBA settlement, before, during, and after DBA mediations, in hopes that contractors take the settlement, which will then relieve the insurance carrier from any further compensation to be paid and, equally important, any future medical care relating to the injury.
+DBA insurance carriers, for lack of a better phrase, offer low-ball DBA settlement, before, during, and after DBA mediations, in hopes that contractors take the settlement, which will then relieve the insurance carrier from any further compensation to be paid and, equally important, any future medical care relating to the injury.
 Always remember that DBA insurance companies are businesses, not doing business to help you, but to make money, so if an unrepresented injured contractor settles a case worth $650,000 for $50,000, they just made $600,000.
 Now, multiply that figure by just 50 unrepresented contractors agreeing to the same settlement.
-The insurance company just saved nearly $30 million at the expense of injured contractors!
+The DBA insurance company just saved nearly $30 million at the expense of injured contractors!